cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 4 - Images.md

 ## Step 6: Pushing the image to a registry

 Tag the image so that it refers to a remote registry.
-Give it a name so that it is uniquely identifieable:
+Give it a name so that it is uniquely identifieable.
+For this, replace the 760d7ca6 in the following commands with your training ID:

 ```bash
 docker tag evil_nginx:latest registry.ingress.dub-train.k8s-train.shoot.canary.k8s-hana.ondemand.com/evil_nginx:760d7ca6